-8.13 Declared Emergency
+8.12 Declared Emergency

-At the discretion of the President or the President's designee, in consultation with local, state, or federal public safety officials, WVSOM operations may be shut down in total or in part because of any circumstance which threatens the health or safety of employees and/or students, such as extreme inclement weather and facility shutdowns.
+At the discretion of the President or the President's designee, WVSOM operations may be shut down in total or in part because of any circumstance which threatens the health or safety of employees and/or students, such as extreme inclement weather and facility shutdowns.
 Additionally, WVSOM Statewide Campus sites may be shut down independently of a WVSOM emergency closure.
 When WVSOM closes due to a declared emergency, all employees required to work shall be compensated.